Interlachen High School

-Interlachen Middle-High High School is a public high school and public middle school located in Interlachen, Florida, United States, operated by the Putnam County School Board.
+Interlachen Middle-High School is a public high school and public middle school located in Interlachen, Florida, United States, operated by the Putnam County School Board.
 The principal is Amber Symonds.

 Students

 There are currently 846 students enrolled at Interlachen Middle-High School.
 Most of the students come from close by elementary schools Robert H. Jenkins Elementary, Ochwilla Elementary and Melrose Elementary.